mcvm-launcher/mcvm/README.md

 ## Progress

 Right now, the launcher and library have most of the core features implemented.
-However, support for more complex features and the hosting of the package ecosystem have yet to be fleshed out.
+However, support for more complex features such as a plugin system have yet to be fleshed out.
 If you see something you want that isn't there, try contributing!

 ## Things that need to be completed before 1.0.0: